cloudfoundry/stratos/deploy/kubernetes/README.md

 ### Specifying UAA configuration

-When deploying with SCF, the `scf-config-values.yaml` (see [SCF Wiki link](https://github.com/SUSE/scf/wiki/How-to-Install-SCF#configuring-the-deployment)) can be supplied when installing Stratos UI.
+When deploying with SCF, the `scf-config-values.yaml` (see [SCF Wiki link](https://github.com/SUSE/scf/wiki/How-to-Install-SCF#configuring-the-deployment)) can be supplied when installing Stratos.
 ```
-$ helm install stratos-ui/console  -f scf-config-values.yaml
+$ helm install stratos/console  -f scf-config-values.yaml
 ```

 Alternatively, you can supply the following configuration.
 Edit according to your environment and save to a file called `uaa-config.yaml`.